WordPress/gutenberg/packages/block-library/README.md

     Then add `blinkingParagraph` to the list in the `getAllBlocks()` function.

-    If it's experimental, add the following property to `block. json`:
+    If it's experimental, add the following property to `block.json`:

     ```json
     {